Best yoghurt in Australia reviewed

 The normal retail price for a 900g tub from Coles is $7.

-Vaalia Probiotics yoghurt benefits
+Vaalia Probiotics yoghurt ingredients

 Summary